variousauthors/the-valley/NEXTSTEPS.md

   - [] do another play-test with a small group
   - [] release the game

+### Dragon Quest Valley 02 (again)

+The first GBDQ 02 was overscoped so I did valleyntino instead.
+Now using the valleyntino tech I will attempt a GBDQ 02.

+#### Backlog

+- [] implement the full 18 character dialog, with LINE_BREAK not consuming a character

 ### Dragon Quest Valley 1.5 (valleyntino)

 The Goal for this project is: